 - We always pack a backpack with the basics even though that means that we will need a locker to ride the Fury 325 or Copperhead Strike together.

 - Carowinds is a cashless park, so you will need a credit card, Apple Pay, or Google Pay inside the park.
 Kiosks are available to turn cash into debit cards for the park as well.

-How Does Parking Work for Carowinds?
+How Much is Parking at Carowinds?

 More Park Information